eggmuffin95/Container_Orchestration/DOCKER/AWS/IAC-EC2-Public/README.md

 Other playbooks are available in this project path and allow you to update or uninstall your Docker EE platform.

+Note that deploying more than one UCP Manager and/or DTR Worker will automatically provide a primary and secondary UCP Managers.
+For the DTR, it will deploy one DTR Master instance and replicas.

 Despite you may change several AWS items network scheme, IAC-EC2-Public is intended for deploying a public reachable Docker Platform.

 Changing these values could bring failures especially during the Docker Installation process.